Gap between Tool and Work Surface Solution

 What is Gap between Tool and Work Surface?

-Gap between Tool and Work Surface formula is used to find the maximum allowed gap between the tool and the work surface during ECM and is represented as h = ηe*Vs*e/(re*ρ*Vf) or Gap Between Tool and Work Surface = Current Efficiency in Decimal*Supply Voltage*Electrochemical Equivalent/(Specific Resistance of The Electrolyte*Work Piece Density*Feed Speed).
-Current Efficiency in Decimal is the ratio of the actual mass of a substance liberated from an electrolyte by the passage of current to the theoretical mass liberated according to Faraday's law, Supply Voltage is the voltage required to charge a given device within a given time, The Electrochemical Equivalent is the mass of a substance produced at the electrode during electrolysis by one coulomb of charge, Specific Resistance of the electrolyte is the measure of how strongly it opposes the flow of current through them, The Work Piece Density is the mass per unit volume ratio of the material of workpiece & Feed Speed is the Feed given against a workpiece per unit time.
+Gap between Tool and Work Surface formula is used to find the maximum allowed gap between the tool and the work surface during ECM and is represented as h = ηe*Vs*e/(re*ρ*Vf) or Gap Between Tool And Work Surface = Current Efficiency in Decimal*Supply Voltage*Electrochemical Equivalent/(Specific Resistance of The Electrolyte*Work Piece Density*Feed Speed).
+Current Efficiency in Decimal is the ratio of the actual mass of a substance liberated from an electrolyte by the passage of current to the theoretical mass liberated according to faraday's law, Supply Voltage is the voltage required to charge a given device within a given time, The Electrochemical Equivalent is the mass of a substance produced at the electrode during electrolysis by one coulomb of charge, Specific Resistance of The Electrolyte is the measure of how strongly it opposes the flow of current through them, The Work Piece Density is the mass per unit volume ratio of the material of workpiece & Feed Speed is the feed given against a workpiece per unit time.

 How to calculate Gap between Tool and Work Surface?

-Gap between Tool and Work Surface formula is used to find the maximum allowed gap between the tool and the work surface during ECM is calculated using Gap Between Tool and Work Surface = Current Efficiency in Decimal*Supply Voltage*Electrochemical Equivalent/(Specific Resistance of The Electrolyte*Work Piece Density*Feed Speed).
+Gap between Tool and Work Surface formula is used to find the maximum allowed gap between the tool and the work surface during ECM is calculated using Gap Between Tool And Work Surface = Current Efficiency in Decimal*Supply Voltage*Electrochemical Equivalent/(Specific Resistance of The Electrolyte*Work Piece Density*Feed Speed).
 To calculate Gap between Tool and Work Surface, you need Current Efficiency in Decimal e), Supply Voltage (Vs), Electrochemical Equivalent (e), Specific Resistance of The Electrolyte (re), Work Piece Density (ρ) & Feed Speed (Vf).
 With our tool, you need to enter the respective value for Current Efficiency in Decimal, Supply Voltage, Electrochemical Equivalent, Specific Resistance of The Electrolyte, Work Piece Density & Feed Speed and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

-How many ways are there to calculate Gap Between Tool and Work Surface?
+How many ways are there to calculate Gap Between Tool And Work Surface?

-• Gap Between Tool and Work Surface = Area of Penetration*Supply Voltage/(Specific Resistance of The Electrolyte*Electric Current)
+• Gap Between Tool And Work Surface = Area of Penetration*Supply Voltage/(Specific Resistance of The Electrolyte*Electric Current)

 Let Others Know